Italian Pasta Salad

 Instructions

-2. Cook the pasta: Bring a large pot of well-salted water to a boil.
+• Cook the pasta: Bring a large pot of well-salted water to a boil.
 When the water is boiling, carefully add the pasta noodles and stir together.
 Let the pasta cook until al dente in texture (use your pasta packaging for instructions).
-When it's finished, drain it in a strainer and rinse under cold water.
+After the pasta has cooked, strain it and rinse with cold water.

-3. Assemble the salad: In a large mixing bowl, add the cooked pasta, all the toppings, chopped herbs, and freshly grated parmesan cheese.
-Use two spoons to mix and toss the ingredients together, then drizzle the dressing over the salad when you're ready to serve it!
-Toss until everything is completely coated in dressing, herbs, and cheese.
+• Assemble the salad: In a large mixing bowl, add the cooked pasta, all the toppings, and freshly grated Parmigiano Reggiano.
+If ready to serve, drizzle the dressing over top and toss until everything is completely coated in dressing and cheese.
 Taste it, add additional salt & black pepper if needed, then enjoy!

 Notes